 Body Contouring With Fat Grafting

 Previous trauma or surgery can sometimes result in dents or divots in the torso or extremity soft tissues.
 This can sometimes be corrected using fat grafting.
-A recent increase in dents and divots caused by non-invasive fat reduction devices that freeze fat has led to an increase in fat grafting requests to correct these post-treatment complications as well.
+A recent increase in dents and divots caused by noninvasive fat reduction devices that freeze fat has led to an increase in fat grafting requests to correct these post-treatment complications as well.

-How Do Fat Grafting Costs Compare?
+How Do Fat Grafting Costs Compare to Other Procedures?

-Fat transfer is a very versatile tool for plastic surgeons, but there are limitations and risks just like every other procedure.
+Fat transfer is a versatile tool for plastic surgeons, but there are limitations and risks just like every other procedure.
 Your best results start with a consultation with an experienced plastic surgeon who frequently performs these procedures.
 After considering your goals and preferences and assessing your tissues, you and your surgeon can evaluate your recommended options and select the best solution for you.

-To find which procedure is right for you, call YES Cosmetic Surgery at (604) 888-9378 to speak with one of our experienced coordinators or use our online form to request a consultation with one of our plastic surgeons certified by the Royal College of Canada.
+To determine which procedure is right for you, call YES Cosmetic Surgery at (604) 888-9378 to speak with one of our experienced coordinators or use our online form to request a consultation with one of our plastic surgeons certified by the Royal College of Canada.